There is something undeniably powerful about having big, defined shoulders.

 1 min rest

 That’s it.
 If after pressing, you’re moving onto another upper body pressing exercise there is no need to warm up as you’ll be plenty warm by that point.
-However, if you’re moving onto another body part then run through the warm up for that before jumping right in.
+However, if you’re moving onto another body part then run through the warm-up for that before jumping right in.

 Rest & Recover

 In my opinion, this is often one of the most overlooked aspects of building strength.
-Sure, everyone knows about training and most pay attention to nutrition but you mustn’t forget about the importance about rest and recovery too.
+Sure, everyone knows about training and most pay attention to nutrition but you mustn’t forget about the importance of rest and recovery too.

-It’s the time that you’re away from the gym that your body begins to rebuild and repair the damaged caused by training and it’s this process that allows you to get bigger and stronger.
-If you skimp on your sleep, train too often and never give yourself some time off, you’ll soon find that your strength fades and you struggle to maintain your workouts.
+@@It’s the time that you’re away from the gym that your body begins to rebuild and repair the damaged caused by training and it’s this process that allows you to get bigger and stronger.
+If you skimp on your sleep, train too often and never give yourself some time off, you’ll soon find that your strength fades and you struggle to maintain your workouts.@@

-Research shows that a reduction in sleep can result in significant effect on performance, particularly in the big compound movements.
+Research shows that a reduction in sleep can result in a significant effect on performance, particularly in the big compound movements.
 Granted the study had participants sleeping for only 3 hours for 3 nights in a row but it goes to illustrate that a reduction in sleep can have a noticeable impact on your performance, even if it’s not as drastic as that in the study (6).

 There you have it 12 ways to get a bigger, better shoulder workout and add weight to your shoulder press.

-If you’ve been looking for a list of tools to level up your overhead strength then here it is, maybe not all the tools will be useful for you but experiment and use the ones you are to improve your performance.
+@@If you’ve been looking for a list of tools to level up your overhead strength then here it is@@, maybe not all the tools will be useful for you but experiment and use the ones you are to improve your performance.